emmajanedrews/base-template/_posts/2017-09-26-what-a-roofing-certification-can-do-for-you.md

 From the perspective of a seller or homeowner, it’s a really good idea to have a company like VIP Roofing come out.
 Roofing inspections can really give you a good idea of how your roof can be improved, and also how long you can expect it to last.
 People like Travis will also help you to identify ways you might be able to extend the life of your roof.&nbsp;

-**Roofing inspections are a little bit more in depth than a roofing certification.**During an inspection, the inspector is going to look for problem areas.
+**Roofing inspections are a little bit more in-depth than a roofing certification.&nbsp;**During an inspection, the inspector is going to look for problem areas.
 Sometimes this can involve lifting a few shingles, pulling back some siding, or otherwise examining the roof beyond simply looking at it.&nbsp;<br>&nbsp;

 {% include pullquote.html %}